 Most of the works in this series were composed with specific situations in mind.
 As they were adapted to Hamburg tradition, their use was restricted to that city, and they mostly survive only in their original sources.
 These were sold at the 1805 auction of Anna Carolina Philippina Bach’s estate and many were acquired by Georg Poelchau (1773–1836).
 Most consist of complete sets of parts prepared by some of Bach’s Hamburg copyists.
 A full autograph score is the exception rather than the rule: the autographs show that often only individual movements were newly composed or revised so substantially as to require a new autograph copy, whereas other movements were simply copied directly into the parts from extant sources at Bach’s request.
 A small number of full copies in score were requested of Bach’s widow after the publication of the estate catalogue (NV 1790), mainly by Bach’s successor Christian Friedrich Gottlieb Schwencke (1767–1822) and by the Schwerin collector Johann Jakob Heinrich Westphal.6

 Owing to their limited transmission, the editing of these pieces poses no fundamental problems.
 In many cases the sources from Bach's library reveal several stages of revision; rarely is a publication of more than one complete version necessary in order to represent properly two or more distinct stages of revision.
 A variety of means (ossia systems, excerpts, commentary, replacement movements) are applied to all versions that may be regarded as authorized by the composer.
 Only a small number of large-scale vocal pieces adhere to the principle of revision toward an aesthetically motivated Fassung letzter Hand; most vocal works were apparently rearranged primarily for pragmatic reasons.
 Later versions thus do not necessarily replace earlier ones; the earlier ones may have been revived by Bach at a later occasion.
 Bach’s practice of rearranging several movements from a small repertoire in different contexts may be seen particularly well in the funeral compositions, where a limited number of chorale settings are used in various combinations.
-Unlike the instrumental music where the Fassung letzter Hand serves as a point of departure for the edition, the nature and extent of subsequent changes for Bach’s choral music can more easily be understood if the earliest extant version is used as the basic musical text.
+The edition takes a practical approach in presenting a complete, coherent version of each work, sometimes including both an early and late version (as with the Magnificat, Wq 215), and always accounting for the various surviving sources and known versions.

 1. See Miesner and Clark.